maximilian-gelbrecht/MCBB.jl/docs/src/hpc.md

 ```

 The `module load ...` commands are for loading `julia` on the HPC that I use, there might be different kind of setups for your HPC.

+## Various Tips & Tricks

+* At least on some HPCs such a script can fail after any julia library updates when the packages are not precompiled yet.
+Just run the script again or force a precompilation from an interactive session.